dheadshot/genie-machine/Design Documentation/Database_Schema.md

 # Schema of Database

 This is the SQLite schema of the database and is based on the Database Design (see Database_Design.md).
-This is currently a **Work In Progress**!

 ## Table Definitions